 9. Develops A Sense Of Service

 During active addiction, people may carry painful feelings of guilt and shame.
 They may dislike the way they are behaving, but feel helpless to change their life.
-In adventure therapy, people practice self-forgiveness as well as the art of giving back.
+With adventure activities, people practice self-forgiveness as well as the art of giving back.

-Adventure therapy sessions are designed for teamwork.
+They are also designed for teamwork.
 If a person tries to steal the show or solve the problem themselves, they may fail.
 But giving back and participating as a team can help a person realize their worth and value.

 10. Positive View Of Self

 Learning to value the self and others is a lifelong journey.
-Adventure therapy helps set patients up to walk this path with a sense of humility and self-confidence.
+Adventure activities help set patients up to walk this path with a sense of humility and self-confidence.

-At The Bluffs, patients engage in adventure therapy as part of a collaborative care model.
-They will also have access to on-site detoxification, mental health counseling, and cognitive-behavioral therapy sessions.
+At Vertava Health of Ohio, patients engage in adventure therapy as part of a collaborative care model.
+They will also have access to drug detoxification, mental health counseling, and cognitive-behavioral therapy sessions.

 - National Institutes of Health — 2 Types of Groups Commonly Used in Substance Abuse Treatment

 - National Institutes of Health — Effects of a therapeutic camping program on addiction recovery.
 The Algonquin Haymarket Relapse Prevention Program

 - Partnership for Drug-Free Kids — How to Encourage Healthy Risk Taking